infn8/Cups/README.md

 At this point, if the difference in team scores is less than 4 points,  the losing team can nominate a **single player** to make a **final throw**.

 This throw cannot be defended against.
-If this throw scores enough points to lessen the score differnce to less than 2 points, then they have defended against their loss and play can continue.
+If this throw scores enough points to lessen the score difference to less than 2 points, then they have defended against their loss and play can continue.